 Reflection activities, assigned or otherwise, e.g. journaling, making class presentations, writing class research papers

 Service awards are given annually for hours served between May 1 and April 30.
 Share your service in GivePulse to be considered for the following MC Service Awards:

 - MC Spirit of Service Medallion (100+ hours)

 - If eligible, the U.S. President's Volunteer Service Award (100+ hours)

 Applications for the President's Volunteer Service Award may be submitted year round.
-Apply here (PDF, ) , and learn more about the President's Volunteer Service Award.
+Learn more about PVSA and apply here.new window